nop77svk/ora-lob-unload/README.md

 ### Update, 2022/09/28

-Oracle's .NET team was so nice to have e-mailed me about the bug having been fixed in their managed data access library as of version 3.21.70.
+Oracle's .NET team was so nice to have e-mailed me about the bug 32671328 having been fixed in their managed data access library as of version 3.21.70.
 The problem of messed up text LOB streams (CLOBs) seems to be gone now.
+(Still, be on the lookout for any problems, though!)

 ## A word from+about the author